 Moreover, your media files don’t need the high-speed offer by SSD.
 You are not going to recognize the difference in speed when you play movies from HDD or SSD.

 Windows creates a file and writes entire OS memory into that file in every time you hibernate.
 When you have SSD to write this file, it can be an overburden for your SSD and degrade the life.

 The above list we covered most of the important things you need to take care with your SSDs.
 But here are few more tips that worth mentioning.

 Let HDD Handle Temp Files, Not SSD

 Your system and browsers are writing temp files every time you astral any activity with it.
-Since these files are creating very frequent, it is additional overhead to you SSD if you set to write in SSD.
-If you are using two drives on your PC, it is recommended to set temp files to write into HDD.
+Since these files are creating very frequent, it is additional overhead to your SSD if you set to write in SSD.
+If you are using two drives on your PC, it is recommended to set temp files to write to HDD.
 You need set each application like internet explorer, gimp, etc. to write temp files into HDD.

 No Pagefile to SSD.

 Pagefile will write 2-4gb depends on the size of your RAM.
 If you use your SSD as the location for Pagefile, it degrades your SSD life.
 Better to turn off or move the location of page file to HDD if you have a secondary drive in your machine.

 SSD drives are very fast and it does not need any indexing to find files like conventional HDD.

 The best approach is to keep SSD to install for your Operating system and Applications that you frequently use.
 If you have a laptop or desktop PC with both SSD and HDD drives, set your HDD as a secondary drive and save your large size files and media files into HDD drive instead of SSD.